-7-40 CNTL/T (TRUNCATE CHARACTERS)
+A-40 CNTL/T (TRUNCATE CHARACTERS)

 Used to delete characters from the end of the pending line.
 When the control character is entered, the remainder of the line is eliminated.

+CNTL/T

-CNTL/T A control T is input by striking the "T" key while depressing the "CNTL" key on the terminal.
-It is a non-printing character. - - - - - -EXAMPLE: /P -----Display pending line.
-LINE ONE OF TEXT -----Pending line displayed. -----Edit pending line and display. /P/////// -----Eliminate characters following CNTL/T. CNTL/T -----Pending line displayed.
-LINE ONE
+A control T is input by striking the "T" key while depressing the "CNTL" key on the terminal.
+It is a non-printing character.

+/P -----Display pending line.
+LINE ONE OF TEXT -----Pending line displayed. /P/////// CNTL/T -----Eliminate characters following CNTL/T. LINE ONE -----Pending line displayed.